onsigntv/apps/docs/JSBRIDGE.md

   }
 ```

-### <a name="getGeoLocation"></a>`signage.getGeoLocation()`
+### <a name="getgeolocation"></a>`signage.getGeoLocation()`

 Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that contains the player location, as good as can be determined.

-In contrast to [`signage.getCurrentPosition()`](#getCurrentPosition), this method will fallback to the location configured in the Player Settings page or derived from the Player IP address.
+In contrast to [`signage.getCurrentPosition()`](#getcurrentposition), this method will fallback to the location configured in the Player Settings page or derived from the Player IP address.
 The position obtained by this method will be the same used to check for geographic restrictions on content publications.

 ```javascript
 if (signage && signage.getGeoLocation) {